 Roleplay Difficulty Guide

-To help roleplayers chose their level of roleplaying, a public roleplay topic should be tagged with either one of several tags:
+To help roleplayers chose their level of roleplaying, a public roleplay topic should be labelled with either one of several tags:

 - Casual Skill